waffle-iron/IoMods-ExternalV/README.md

 Tinoy Here But You Not Have Mods You May You have Repo At Tampermonkey But You May Have MonkeyScripts But You Need Update?
 Talk me Want It

-Next Update  1.1.0.0
-LatestVersion: 1.0.2.1 Devolment
-OgarBooks Maded By Lenged
+OgarBooks Maded By Lengedore Maded Electronoob

-More Maded Electronoob
 Alert Added
-Tags: wiki, Tags, Fork, Pull, Issues, Star, Help, Comment, Api, Watch and Addons Maded by Otocats Workers
+Tags: wiki, Tags, Fork, Pull, Issues, Star, Help, Comment, Api, Watch and Add

 # Lets Gets Started!
 *requierments to windows,ubuntu,linux and other PC.*